rosedimplegeorge/Project-2/README.md

 ## Overview

     Tech Tracker is an online application for the Users to track the Technical Skills  over the course of time.
+As soon as you learn a new skill , add it to your new/existing Tech Stack with resources .

-### Techical Specifications :
+## Techical Specifications :

 #### This application has: